 2. Reference the original 1099-MISC when preparing the correction.
 Correct information must be included exactly as it was on the original form.

-4. Obtain another 1096 form from the IRS.
+4. Obtain another Form 1096 from the IRS.
 This is a cover sheet summarizing 1099 information.
-One 1096 will be required for every 1099-MISC corrected.
+One 1096 will be required for every 1099-MISC you correct.

 5. Enter the corrected information on the 1099-MISC, and check the “corrected” box at the top of this form.
 This tells the IRS that the form was previously filed.